Cost, Insurance and Freight (CIF) Meaning

-- The seller has full rights to retain the transportation of goods until and unless the payment is not made by the buyer of the goods.
+- The seller has full rights to retain the transportation of goods until and unless the buyer does not make the payment of the goods.

 - The buyer will not need to stress about the transportation of the goods.

-- This can be an expensive option for the buyer of the goods.
-This is because of the fact that the seller might charge the buyer of the goods more for earning more profits from the transaction.
+- It can be an expensive option for the buyer of the goods.
+It is because the seller might charge the buyer of the goods more for earning more profits from the transaction.

 - The buyer and seller of a contract might also face communication issues.

-- The buyer might also have to bear extra costs at the export port pertaining to custom fees and dock fees prior to the clearance of the goods.
+- The buyer might also have to bear extra costs at the export port pertaining to custom fees and dock fees before the clearance of the goods.

-The full form of CIF is cost, insurance and freight and in this option, the contract seller will take the responsibility of the goods and will ensure that the same are insured against loss, theft, or damage when these are loaded onboard to be transported to the export port specified in the sales contract.
-The seller will take care of the expenses pertaining to the costs, insurance, and freight of the goods and as soon as the goods are received by the buyer, the responsibility of the same will pass on the buyer and the seller will be relieved from this responsibility.
+The full form of CIF is cost, insurance, and freight.
+In this option, the contract seller will take the responsibility of the goods and will ensure that the same are insured against loss, theft, or damage when these are loaded onboard to be transported to the export port specified in the sales contract.
+The seller will take care of the expenses pertaining to the costs, insurance, and freight of the goods, and as soon as the buyer receives the goods, the responsibility of the same will pass on the buyer.
+The seller will be relieved from this responsibility.

-This has been a guide to What is Cost Insurance & Freight and its Meaning.
-Here we discuss how do CIF works, its rules along with advantages and disadvantages.
+This article has been a guide to What is Cost Insurance & Freight and its Meaning.
+Here we discuss how it works, its rules along with advantages and disadvantages.
 You can learn more about from the following articles –